arielherself/espresso/README.raw.md

 <strong>Ukraine </strong>came close to nuclear disaster as shells hit near reactors and radioactive waste storage facilities at the [Zaporizhia](https://www.economist.com/the-economist-explains/2022/08/19/what-is-at-stake-at-ukraines-zaporizhia-nuclear-plant) <strong>power plant</strong> on the weekend, according to the International Atomic Energy Agency.
 Russia and Ukraine blamed each other for the attack on the facility, which is in Russian-controlled territory.
 Volodymyr Zelensky said that Russian forces launched almost 400 strikes on eastern Ukraine on Sunday.

-The football associations of seven European countries told their captains not to wear “OneLove” armbands, promoting sexual equality, at the <strong>World Cup</strong> in [Qatar](https://www.economist.com/leaders/2022/11/17/in-defence-of-qatars-hosting-of-the-world-cup).
-Players had been prepared to pay fines for doing so but FIFA, football’s governing body, threatened yellow cards.
-Gay sex is illegal in Qatar.
-The tournament opened on Sunday with a 2-0 drubbing of the host country by Ecuador.
+A shallow 5.6-magnitude <strong>earthquake </strong>hit Java, [Indonesia](https://www.economist.com/leaders/2022/11/17/why-indonesia-matters)’s most-populated island, on Monday killing at least 56 people and injuring hundreds more.
+Dozens of buildings were reduced to rubble in the densely-populated Cianjur region, which is 75km southeast of Jakarta, the capital.
+People were evacuated amid a risk of landslides.

 Listen to an abridged version of the subscriber-only briefing.

 Kassym-Zhomart Tokayev, <strong>Kazakhstan’s</strong> president, won another term by a landslide, after calling a snap election.
 Mr Tokayev was handed power in 2019 by Nursultan Nazarbayev, who had ruled for 30 years.
 The new president has tried to [distance himself](https://www.economist.com/asia/2022/11/17/old-politics-in-the-new-kazakhstan) from his patron by pushing through reforms, pursuing oligarchs and giving sanctuary to Russians fleeing conscription.
 He did, however, quash political protests [mercilessly](https://www.economist.com/briefing/2022/01/13/kazakhstans-bloody-turbulence-will-affect-all-of-central-asia) in January.

-<strong>Turkey’s </strong>defence ministry said that its warplanes pounded <strong>Kurdish </strong>militants in both <strong>Iraq </strong>and <strong>Syria</strong>.
-The attacks were conducted from Saturday night into Sunday: exactly a week after a bomb planted in Istanbul killed six civilians.
-Turkey blamed Kurdish groups, all of which denied responsibility.
-American-backed Kurds [operating from Syria](https://www.economist.com/middle-east-and-africa/2019/10/10/turkey-launches-an-attack-on-northern-syria) reported that 11 people were killed there, including a journalist.

 A deal that would have bound together two of America’s biggest publishers, <strong>Simon &amp; Schuster</strong> and <strong>Penguin Random House</strong>, has just about come unglued.
 Bertelsmann, a German media giant and PRH’s parent, announced the plan in 2020, but earlier this month a judge blocked the [$2.2bn merger](https://www.economist.com/business/2020/11/26/bertelsmann-snaps-up-simon-and-schuster) on antitrust grounds.
 Simon &amp; Schuster’s owner has reportedly declined to join a legal appeal to save it.

+The football associations of seven European countries told their captains not to wear “OneLove” armbands, promoting sexual equality, at the <strong>World Cup</strong> in [Qatar](https://www.economist.com/leaders/2022/11/17/in-defence-of-qatars-hosting-of-the-world-cup).
+Players had been prepared to pay fines for doing so but FIFA, football’s governing body, threatened yellow cards.
+Gay sex is illegal in Qatar.
+The tournament opened on Sunday with a 2-0 drubbing of the host country by Ecuador.

 <strong>Fact of the day:</strong> 90%, the percentage of its revenue that FIFA makes from the World Cup.
 [Read the full story](https://www.economist.com/international/2022/11/17/the-qatar-world-cup-shows-how-football-is-changing).